natir/blog/_posts/2018-04-04-long-reads-overlaper-compare.md

 Jaccard similarity 0.72, 0.26

 mhap 2.1 found many more overlaps than mhap 1.6.
 But it turns out that this is because mhap 1.6 calculates a similarity score between reads and mhap 2.1 calculates a distance between reads, the meaning of the -\-threshold option is different between the two versions, so we should have not used the same parameter value for both versions (thanks to Sergey Koren for pointing this out).
 This explains why a user may get significantly different results between the two versions, when running them carelessly with identical parameters.
-Below, we plot the Venn diagrams of overlaps found only by mhap 1.6 with -\-threshold 0.02 for pacbio and -\-threshold 0.04 (like [^fn1]) and only by mhap 2.1 with -\-threshold 0.75 for pacbio and -\-threshold 0.78.
+Below, we plot the Venn diagrams of overlaps found only by mhap 1.6 with -\-threshold 0.02 for pacbio and -\-threshold 0.04 (like Chin. *et al*) and only by mhap 2.1 with -\-threshold 0.75 for pacbio and -\-threshold 0.78.

 ![venn diagram for mhap compare]({{ POST_ASSETS_PATH }}/img/mhap_venn.png)